Das42/technical_assessment_github/jokes.md

 .
 .
 .
-Saturday and Sunday, because the rest are "Weakday".....
+Saturday and Sunday, because the rest are "Weekday"